-There is a common misconception that the holistic approach only uses natural methods and remedies.
+There is a common misconception that the holistic approach to self-care only uses natural methods and remedies.
 This is a misconception.
 Both allopathy and alternative complementary methods have much to offer when used appropriately.

-The whole self approach does give your body every chance to do what it is designed to do - heal itself naturally.
+The whole self approach gives your body every chance to do what it is designed to do - heal itself naturally.
 The body seeks balance and health.
 Providing what is needed and removing what is harmful makes it possible to restore and maintain that balance.

 Many modern medical conditions are lifestyle related.
-Stress, poor diet, being sedentary, being self-serving at the expense of others make your mind and body sick over time.
+Stress, poor diet, a sedentary lifestyle, substance abuse, and being self-serving at the expense of others make your mind and body sick over time.
 Correct these bad habits and your health will improve.

-If medical technology is needed, then use it.
+In addition, if medical technology is needed in the short-or-long-term, then use it.
 But complement it with lifestyle adjustments and natural methods where applicable for real healing.
 Otherwise you will most likely just be masking or suppressing the cause.

 A comprehensive approach using natural methods, allopathic medicine, energy healing, and mental and spiritual wellness practices is the basis for the information and techniques shared on this site.

 The well-being of your aura or human energy biofield is another part of whole self healing.
 Parts of your energy system include the chakras and meridians.
 The energy body has long been the realm of healers, but scientists are learning more about it as technology catches up with age-old wisdom.
 For example, they now know that your cells emit light which extends an inch outside your skin.
 This is how cells exchange information.
 Fascinating.

 Your energy system is affected by how you take care of your body.
 It is affected by your thoughts, beliefs and perceptions.
 It is affected by your interactions with others and environmental conditions.